Breast Self-Exam Guide

 Nipple Discharge

-Redness, scaliness, or thickening of the nipple or breast skin
+Persistent rash, redness, flaking, or crusting of the nipple or breast skin.

 Persistent Pain

-New, persistent pain in one specific area of the breast
+New, persistent pain in one spot of the breast that does not go away after your period.

 When to See a Doctor

-- A new lump or area of thickening, even if painless
+- A new lump or mass (even if painless)

 Medical Disclaimer

-This interactive guide is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
-Breast self-examination is a supplementary awareness tool and should be used alongside regular clinical breast exams and mammography screening as recommended by your healthcare provider.
+This interactive guide is for educational purposes only and does not constitute medical advice.
+It is not a substitute for professional breast cancer screening, including clinical breast exams and mammograms.